GAP-LAB-CUHK-SZ/LASA/arkitscene_process_script/DATA.md

 ```
 In case of running on a headless machine, you can refer to
 <a href="https://pyrender.readthedocs.io/en/latest/install/index.html?highlight=ssh#getting-pyrender-working-with-osmesa">this page</a> for
-how to use Mesa for computing the sdf or occupancy values.
+how to use Mesa for computing the sdf or occupancy values, and remember to set the environment variable **PYOPENGL_PLATFORM="osmesa"**.
+Or try **xvfb** library to create a virtual display.